Western SandpiperCalidris mauri

 - Correlimos de Alaska (Spanish)

 - Cool Facts

-- In migration, the Western Sandpiper stages in huge, spectacular flocks, particularly along the Pacific coast from San Francisco Bay to the Copper River Delta in Alaska.
-Estimates suggest that as many as 6,500,000 individuals pass through the Copper River Delta during just a few weeks each spring.
+- In migration, the Western Sandpiper stages in huge, spectacular flocks, particularly along the Pacific coast at San Francisco Bay and in the Copper River Delta in Alaska.
+Estimates suggest that nearly the whole breeding population passes through the Copper River Delta during just a few weeks each spring.